-Since 1995, I have worked professionally as a musician, and later as musical director and sometimes film composer.
-I founded the band Antibalas in 1997 and was a founding member of Sharon Jones and the Dap Kings (and the Soul Providers) as well as an early quasi-member of the musical TV on the Radio.
+Since 1995, I have worked professionally as a musician, musical director and film composer.
+I founded the band Antibalas in 1997 and was a founding member of Sharon Jones and the Dap Kings (and the Soul Providers) as well as an early recording/performing member of TV on the Radio.

 In Spring 2018, I served as an adjunct lecturer in the Department of African American Studies at Pennsylvania State University, and also was an artist-in-residence with some Antibalas colleagues at Miami Edison High School as part of the O Miami Poetry Festival.
 I hold a M.Ed in Education from University of Texas at Brownsville and design curriculum both for the classroom and for online learning.

 I also do music/tech related activism and visited Capitol Hill with a delegation of musicians and radio station managers to lobby for the Fair Play, Fair Pay Act, as well as meetings with members of the FCC to promote Net Neutrality for artists and small business owners.
 In 2018, I helped organize in my Central Pennsylvania community against the privatization and sale of our local water resources.